 McGill Engineering Doctoral Award

-The McGill Engineering Doctoral Awards (MEDA) program aims to recruit the best and brightest new doctoral students from all over the world.
+The McGill Engineering Faculty Awards program aims to recruit the best and brightest new doctoral students from all over the world.
 Selection for this award is based on the excellence of a student’s academic and research record, including publications, presentations and his or her potential to make a major impact on the quality of research in the Faculty of Engineering at McGill University and in the field of engineering.
-MEDA are offered by the Faculty of Engineering, and are cost-shared with the student's Department/School or supervisor.
+Awards are offered by the Faculty of Engineering, and are cost-shared with the student's Department/School or supervisor.

-"The tangible success stemming from my research project is greatly owed to the faculty’s generous MEDA award.
+|"The tangible success stemming from my research project is greatly owed to the faculty’s generous MEDA award.
 Allocated as a stipend for the duration of my degree, the award conveniently relieved concerns and distractions associated with daily monetary struggles, enabling me to lend undivided focus towards my work."

 Zaid Ghouleh, PhD Candidate,